named-data/NDN-CCL-API/memory-content-cache.rst

             If failed to set Interest filter for any reason, this calls ``onRegisterFailed(prefix)`` where:

                 - ``prefix`` is the prefix given to registerPrefix.

+        - `onDataNotFound`
+            (optional) This callback is called to forward the OnInterest message when a data packet is not found in the cache.
+For details of the callback parameters, see the onInterest parameter of :ref:`registerPrefix <registerPrefix>`.
+            If omitted, this does not use it.

         - `flags`
             (optional) The flags for finer control of how and which Interests should be forwarded towards the face.